PayamZohari/taxi-booking-framework/portal/services/user/grafanaandalertmanager/README.md

-## Start and run the Spark and Airflow containers.
+## Start and run the grafana and alertmanager container
 ```bash
 dockercompose up
 ```